rajatkhare619/design-to-css/README.md

-# Welcome to the 2nd round of Frontend Developer job role interview.
+# Welcome to the 2nd round of Frontend Developer job role interview

 In this part we would like to see your **knowledge of HTML/(S)CSS** and your task will be to code a part of the website according to provided designs and design specifications (your task is to create the main "middle" part between aready existing header and footer).